woolpert-digital-innovations/sketcher-sdk/docs/integration-guide.md

 ## Load

-Once the application is opened a "ready" message will be sent.
-Once received the app should load the sketch document by sending a load command with a valid SDS document.
+When SketchPro is opened and ready, it will send a "ready" message to your app.
+Once the "ready" message is received, your app should send a "load" message with a valid SDS document.

 ```mermaid
 graph RL;